GSA-TTS/identity-handbook/_articles/secops-incident-response-guide.md

 ### Retrospective Phase

 The final step in handling a security incident is figuring out what we learned.
-The SL (or one of the ICs if there were multiple, or a designated other party) should lead a retrospective and develop an incident report.
+The SL (or one of the SLs if there were multiple, or a designated other party) should lead a retrospective and develop an incident report.

 Conducting retrospectives is out of the scope of this document, but as a crash course, here’s an [introduction to blameless postmortems](https://codeascraft.com/2012/05/22/blameless-postmortems/).
 We follow the basic steps listed at [login-gov-postmortems](https://drive.google.com/open?id=1A9y94VgHPOcaCCTdGRh0aWINOrBjUwo2ZepzBlTM--8).